-Previously a Fox News contributor—the inspiration for her widely-seen TED Talk—Sally’s writing has appeared in the Washington Post, New York Times, New York Magazine, More Magazine, RollingStone.com, Elle.com, USA Today, Time, Afar Magazine and many other outlets.
-Her work has been highlighted by outlets from the Colbert Report to the National Review.
-Sally is ranked by Mediaite as one of the 100 most influential pundits on television and The Advocate said Sally is the 35th most influential LGBT person in the media.
+Previously a Fox News contributor — the inspiration for her widely seen TED Talk — Sally’s writing has appeared in the Washington Post, New York Times, New York Magazine, More Magazine, RollingStone.com, Elle.com, USA Today, Time, Afar Magazine and many other outlets.
+Her work has been highlighted by outlets ranging from the Colbert Report to the National Review.
+Sally is ranked by Mediaite as one of the 100 most influential pundits on television and by the Advocate as the 35th most influential LGBT person in the media.
+Though she insists that doesn’t mean she’s the 35th gayest LGBT person in the media (she ranks far higher on that measure!).

 Previously, Sally was Senior Campaign Strategist with the Center for Community Change, a 45-year-old hub of grassroots organizations nationwide.
 Sally served as co-director of ideas and innovation for the Center, helping lead the pioneering Campaign for Community Values, producing a nationally televised Presidential candidate forum in 2008, developing a new media organizing project on health care reform in rural communities and spearheading several other initiatives.